metanurb21/esp32_igbt_driver/README.md

 ![Some copper scrap melting in a graphite crucible.](https://github.com/metanurb21/esp32_igbt_driver/blob/main/images/melting-copper.jpg)

 I wanted to build a high power induction heater capable of melting metal, copper, iron, aluminium etc.
 Getting it just right turned out be a bit of a project as you can imagine.
 I picked up a little here and a little there from scouring the internet.
+I kept finding quick little builds with a few cheap caps and a coat hanger with 12v supply claiming to be producing 600+watts.
+The math didn't add up.
+The popular trend of heating a thin box cutter blade red hot was just not doing it for me.
+I was soon to find out that to liquify a pound of copper or steel, I had to get $erious.
-Given my inexperience with circuitry and schematics, I needed it to be a simple as possible.
-I'm always playing around with microcontrollers and I am pretty comfortable coding, so I figured if I could do most the legwork with code, it should keep the circuit design to a minimum.
-Here is what I came up with.
+Given my inexperience with circuitry and schematics, I wanted it to be a simple as possible until I found my way.
+I'm always playing around with microcontrollers and I am pretty comfortable coding, so I figured if I could do most the signal work with code, it should keep the circuit design to a minimum.
+An extra bonus to doing it this way is, it lets me change up the type of PWM signal I want without necessarily creating a new PCB.
+"Ramped QCWSSTC anyone?"
+Here is what I came up with so far.

 ## The Board Design